0xTamil/awesome-low-level/README.md

 > That doesn't mean OOP is useless in low-level programming.
 It's still used in many areas, especially things like **game engines, graphics and simulations**.
 However, it shouldn't be treated as the default way of thinking about low-level programming.

 Once you understand those concepts, you can bring OOP or other programming paradigms back into the picture when they're actually useful.

 ---

+## How to Learn ?

+Now that you know how to refer to this megathread, you may still ask:

+**"Okay, but how do I actually learn?"**

+Sometimes, you may get stuck watching tutorials for too long.
+You may understand what a tutorial is teaching, but when you try to build something on your own, you don't know where to start or how to come up with your own solution.

+In that case, try **project-based learning**.
+Instead of only reading or watching tutorials, use projects to apply what you learn.

+Pick a topic you want to learn and choose one or two resources from this megathread.
+Learn the concept, then try to build or implement something with it yourself.
+You don't need to finish every resource or go through everything available.

+> For example, if you learn about linked lists, try implementing one yourself in C. If you learn about memory allocation, experiment with memory or try building a small allocator.
+If you learn about file handling, build something that reads, writes, or processes files.

+Try to solve problems yourself before looking for a tutorial that shows the exact solution.
+You can use documentation to check syntax, functions, and technical details, but try to understand and implement things on your own first.

+Getting stuck and making mistakes is a normal part of learning.
+Try different approaches, debug your code, read documentation, search for information, and experiment.
+Once you have tried solving the problem yourself, you can check tutorials, guides, or other implementations and compare them with your own work.

+---